Koredotcom/docs/docs/xo/automation/intelligence/sentiment-management/tone-analysis.md

 You can use the score to help assess the user input and direct the flow of the conversation between the Virtual Assistant and the user.

 For example, if the tone score indicates a user is angry or sad, you want to transition the conversation to a live agent.
-In a dialog task, you can access the tone score from the `Context` object or you can configure events to be triggered, from the [Sentiment Management](/docs/xo/automation/intelligence/sentiment-management/sentiment-management-overview/){target="_blank"} option under **Intelligence**.
+In a dialog task, you can access the tone score from the `Context` object or you can configure events to be triggered, from the [Sentiment Events](/docs/xo/automation/intelligence/sentiment-management/sentiment-management-overview/){target="_blank"} option under **Conversation Intelligence** > **Events**.

 ## Tones Types